 Because the handler depends on the service dog's help, service dogs are allowed to go to most public places the handler goes.
 This is the case even if it is somewhere pet dogs usually cannot go, like restaurants or on airplanes.
 But there are a few exceptions.
 For example, service dogs can be asked to leave if they are not behaving well.

-An emotional support animal is a pet that helps an owner with a mental disability.
-Emotional support dogs help owners feel better by giving friendship and love.
+An emotional support animal is a pet that helps an owner with a mental health condition.
+Emotional support dogs help owners feel better by giving friendship and companionship.
 These dogs are also called comfort dogs or support dogs.

 An emotional support dog does not need special training.
 Generally, a regular pet can be an emotional support dog if a mental health provider writes a letter saying that the owner has a mental health condition or disability and needs the dog's help for his or her health or treatment.